 From the get-go, the Osteoporosis Reversal Program offers the correct information:

 “It makes sense to postulate that peak bone mass is not a true reflection of bone health and that attempting to accurately predict future fracture risk by mainly using bone density scores as an indicator may often lead to flawed conclusions.”

 You may wonder if the Medical Establishment will embrace this latest news and seek out similar studies on postmenopausal women.
 Not likely.
 To do so would reveal how needless osteoporosis drugs are, and thus destroy Big Pharma’s hugely profitable osteoporosis drug industry.

 “Savers” Are Way Ahead of the Game!

-If you are following the Save Our Bones Program and keeping up with the latest information by subscribing to our e-mail updates, you have yet another reason to rejoice!
+If you are following the Osteoporosis Reversal Program and keeping up with the latest information by subscribing to our e-mail updates, you have yet another reason to rejoice!
 You’re far ahead of the game, because you already know that “…there is a lot more to healthy bones than just bone density.”2 This Finnish study provides even more assurance that ditching drugs is the right move.

 Don’t Get Me Wrong – Bone Density is Still Important

 Please don’t misunderstand the message here – bone density has an important place in managing osteoporosis.
 But the key is to increase or maintain bone density and quality through drug-free methods, not density that’s artificially induced by dangerous medications and reduces the quality of bone.

 Many in our community have increased their bone density following the Program, and if you’re not on the Program yet, you can too.
 I want to encourage you to read some of the inspiring testimonials on the Real Life Results page.
 You can read the personal stories of those who increased their bone density with the Osteoporosis Reversal Program.